ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% highlight swift %}
   // This method returns version number of the SDK as a String. func getVersionNumber()

+  /**
+  Method for getting a valid OAUTH Access Token

+  - Parameters:
+  - backendName: Token for Host or AccountManager
+  - success: This block will be called when a valid token is fetched successfully, the success block will provide a valid access token.
+  - failure: This block will be called when there is some error fetching the token, the failure block will provide an error object. */
+  func getAccessToken(backendName: PresenceLogin.BackendName, success: @escaping AccessTokenSuccessCompletionHandler, failure: @escaping AccessTokenFailureCompletionHandler)
 {% endhighlight %}
 {% endcapture %}